anotb/mass-rmv/README.md

 *   Continuously monitors selected RMV locations for new appointment slots.
 *   Sends instant notifications to your devices using a self-hosted or public [ntfy](https://ntfy.sh) server.
+*   Securely manages configuration using a `.env` file, keeping your sensitive URLs out of version control.
-*   Interactive command-line setup to configure your custom RMV URL, ntfy topic, and locations.
+*   Interactive command-line setup to create your `.env` file.
 *   Remembers the last seen appointment time to avoid duplicate notifications.
-*   Option to easily reset the configuration and start fresh.

 ## Getting Started